saurabhvartak1982/aksupgradeguidance/README.md

 Kubernetes/AKS Upgrades can be disruptive.
 To minimize the disruptions, certain measures can be put in place as below: <br />
 ### a.
 Kubernetes/AKS-based measures:
 **1. Node Surge** <br />
-Node Surge setting indicates the buffer/extra Nodes that are created during the upgrades - at the NodePool level.
+Node Surge setting indicates the buffer/extra Node(s) that are created during the upgrades - at the NodePool level.
 These extra Node(s) help in minimizing disruptions during the upgrades as well as to tune the upgrade speed. <br />
 Please refer to the section **Customize node surge upgrade** for guidance on this configuration here - https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster?tabs=azure-cli#customize-node-surge-upgrade <br /><br />

 **2. Pod Disruption Budget (PDB)** <br />